dewan-ahmed/appsody-actions/README.md

 # Appsody GitHub-Actions Tutorial
-Continuous Integration using GitHub Actions for an Appsody Node.js/Express application
+This tutorial walks through creating a continuous integration flow by using GitHub Actions for an Appsody Node.js/Express application.

 ## Taking care of the pre-requisites